 When I can get the combination of tasty + healthy + easy I know this is a recipe I’m going to come back to over and over.
 This Pineapple Coconut Baked Oatmeal is truly something special!!

 During the winter I tend to eat more tropical fruit, many are in season and I just start to crave citrus in January!
 This recipe for adding pineapple and coconut has been tickling around in my brain for awhile and finally I could resist no longer!

-If you like this yummy + healthy kind of comfort food be sure to check out my FREE 4 week fall meal plan!
+If you like this yummy + healthy kind of comfort food be sure to get a copy of my 1 Week Impossibly Easy Meal Planning Toolkit!
 I did all the planning so now you don’t have to!

 RELATED: BANANA PEANUT BUTTER BAKED OATMEAL

 Another bonus is how quick this baked oatmeal is to make.
 There are no fancy steps and you can make it with fresh or canned pineapple.